tenSVD algorithm for compression: Conclusion and findings

 Regarding the Olympic Games Paris 2024 videos, a fixed set of parameters was analyzed: $r_1=30, \ r_2=300, \ r_3=300, \ r_4=3$.
 The HOSVD yielded the following metrics: MSE$=0.0013$, ERR$= 0.0594$, PSNR$=28$, CR$=41 \%$.
 In contrast, \textit{ten}SVD analyzed the same compression ratio, producing comparable metrics: MSE$=0.0036$, ERR$= 0.0952$, PSNR$=24$The \textit{ten}SVD algorithm was approximately 2.5 times faster than HOSVD (22.024 seconds vs. 54.403 seconds).
 In Figure~\ref{fig:6ee} presents the original frames 1, 10, 15, 20, and 30 (on the left side), the reconstructed frames after HOSVD (in the center), and the reconstructed frames after applying \textit{ten}SVD (on the right side).

-\section{Conclusion and Findings}
+\section{Conclusion and findings}

-For the same level of quality and compression, it has been demonstrated that \textit{ten}SVD is a faster algorithm compared to HOSVD.
-Moreover, the results indicate that the speed improvement can be quite significant in several scenarios.
-In Table \ref{tab:compression}, it can be observed that, on average, \textit{ten}SVD is about 5.8 times faster than HOSVD for the 3,273,600 elements of the $880 \times 1,240 \times 3$ tensor, 10.1 times faster for the 13,762,560 elements of the $1,792 \times 2,560 \times 3$ tensor, and 27.9 times faster for the 32,531,040 elements of the $2,378 \times 4,560 \times 3$ tensor.
-In the case of the $30 \times 360 \times 640 \times 3$ tensor, it is 2.5 times faster.
-Thus, the difference in computational time depends more on the shape of the tensor than on its size.\\ To further verify this, a simulation study was conducted on eight different image standards: $1280 \times 720 \times 3$ (HD), $1920 \times 1080 \times 3$ (Full HD), $2048 \times 1080 \times 3$ (2K), $2560 \times 1440 \times 3$ (4K), $3840 \times 2160 \times 3$ (4K UHD), $5120 \times 2880 \times 3$ (5K), $6144 \times 3456 \times 3$ (6K), and $7680 \times 4320 \times 3$ (8K).
-Datasets were generated 25 times using a uniform distribution.
-The times were measured in seconds, and summary statistics are given in Appendix A. \\ Figure \ref{fig:7} illustrates the elapsed time ratio between the two algorithms, showing that \textit{ten}SVD is consistently faster than HOSVD, with the best results noted for the EK scenario.
+For the same level of quality and compression, it is shown that \textit{ten}SVD is a faster algorithm than HOSVD.
+Moreover, it was possible to observe that results could be impressively faster in several scenarios.
+In Table \ref{tab:compression} it is possible to observe that in average \textit{ten}SVD is about 5.8 times faster than HOSVD for the 3,273,600 elements of $880 \times 1,240 \times 3$ tensor, 10.1 times for the 13,762,560 elements of $1,792 \times 2,560 \times 3$ tensor, and 27.9 times for the 32,531,040 elements of $2,378 \times 4,560 \times 3$ tensor.
+When it is only 2.5 times faster for the 20,736,000 elements $30 \times 360 \times 640 \times 3$ tensor.
+Thus, the difference of computational time depend from the shape more than size of tensor.\\ To verify this, a simulation study was run on 8 different image standards: $1280 \times 720\times 3$(HD), $1920\times 1080 \times 3$ (FullHD), $2048\times1080\times3$ (TwoK), $2560\times1440\times3$ (FourHD), $3840\times2160\times3$ (FourKUHD), $5120\times2880\times3$ (FiveK), $6144\times3456\times3$ (SixK), $7680\times4320\times3$ (EightK).
+Datasets were generated 25 times by uniform distribution.
+Time was measured in seconds and summary statistics are given in Table~\ref{tab:compression}, when in Figure~\ref{fig:7ff} shows the elapsed time ratio between the two algorithms. \textit{ten}SVD is always faster than HOSVD and the best results is for EightK scenario.\\